Starting a Career in Massage Therapy: What You Need to Know

 Massage Therapy Growing as a Career Opportunity

 As massage therapy has become increasingly important in the health and wellness professions, the number of massage therapists has risen dramatically.
-AMTA estimates that the number of massage therapists in the United States, including students, is between 300,000 and 350,000.
+AMTA estimates that the number of massage therapists in the United States, including students, is between 300,000 and 350,000 in 2018.
 Many more are still needed in this growing industry.
+The massage therapy industry is going to grow 26% by 2025.

 Training programs in massage therapy generally require at minimum a high school diploma or GED, though post-secondary education is very useful.
 Previous studies in broad subjects such as science (especially anatomy and physiology), business and humanities are helpful.